Yona-Appletree/ledSPI/README.md

 Installation and Usage
 ======================
+It is necessary to SSH onto the Beaglebone Black using serial, ethernet, or USB connections.
+Examples on how to do this can be found at [BeagleBoard.org](http://beagleboard.org/getting-started) or at [Adafruit's Learning Site] (https://learn.adafruit.com/ssh-to-beaglebone-black-over-usb/ssh-on-mac-and-linux)

 To use LEDscape, download it to your BeagleBone Black by connecting the BBB to the internet via ethernet and cloning this github repository.